oracle/python-oracledb/doc/src/user_guide/troubleshooting.rst

 - On Linux:

-  - Check if the ``LD_LIBRARY_PATH`` environment variable contains the Oracle Client library directory.
+  - If you are using Oracle Instant Client, check if the ``LD_LIBRARY_PATH`` environment variable contains the Oracle Instant Client directory.
 Some environments such as web servers and daemons reset environment variables.

   - If you are using Oracle Instant Client, a preferred alternative to ``LD_LIBRARY_PATH`` is to ensure that a file in the ``/etc/ld.so.conf.d`` directory contains the path to the Instant Client directory, and then run ``ldconfig``.

+  - If you are using a full Oracle Client or Oracle Database installation, check that ``ORACLE_HOME`` is set before starting Python.

   - If you pass ``lib_dir`` to :meth:`oracledb.init_oracle_client()` on Linux,
-    check whether the Oracle Client libraries are configured with ``RPATH=$ORIGIN``.
-Earlier versions of Oracle Client libraries may not have this configuration unless the libraries have been modified to use ``RPATH=$ORIGIN``.
+    check whether the Oracle Client library file, `libclntsh.so`, uses `RPATH=$ORIGIN` in order to resolve dependent libraries from the Oracle Instant Client directory.

 DPI-1072
 ++++++++